jingxia/CarND-Behavior-Cloning/Writeup.md

 #### 2. Final Model Architecture

 The final model architecture consisted of a convolution neural network with the following layers and layer sizes.
 Three 5*5 layers with subsampling. and two 3* 3 layers.
-I played around with adding dropout layers as well.
-However, it did not seem to gain much improvement over the original nvidia model.
-Thus I kept the Nvidia model as is.

-Here is a visualization of the architecture(Nvidia model)
+I added a dropout layer of 0.5 to avoid overfitting.
+Here is a visualization of the architecture(Nvidia model without dropout layer)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+![alt text][image2]
+I took a initial histogram of the data and most of the angles are 0.0.
+Other than that, the data is balanced on left and right angles.
+So I filtered out about 95% of 0 angle data with a randInt function.
+This helped me most in balancing out the data so my car was not falling off the bridge or driving onto dirt road.

 Initially I used the old simulator to drive around the track but was not able to gain good results.
 So I switched to use dataset provided by Udacity for more accurate data points.
 I added additional images by flipping the data and also added recovery data by adding left and right camera images with corrected angles.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 and I used an adam optimizer so that manually training the learning rate wasn't necessary.

 #### 4. driving video